douglas86/history-of-london/README.md

 ### Frameworks - Libraries - Programs Used

 - Google fonts—for the use of fonts in site
-- GitHub—version control
+- GitHub—version control system
-- Intellij Idea - IDE (Integrated Development Environment)
+- Intellij Idea - IDE (Integrated Development Environment) for coding out the website
-- Google Chrome—for research and dev tools
+- Google Chrome—for research and developer tools

 Making full use of branching methodology when using GitHub
 ![Graph of git branching.png](assets%2Fimages%2Freadme%2FGraph%20of%20git%20branching.png)